LaTinaLoca/network-coverage-service/README.md

 flake8 and django-extensions packages are optional (the latter for shell_plus availability).

 ## Initial data ingestion and DB population
+### Details about data ingestion
+Given the size of the .csv file (~77000 rows) about Network Coverage per provider (path net_coverage/data/2018_01_Sites_mobiles_2G_3G_4G_France_metropolitaine_L93.csv), the DB data ingestion takes around 3 hours to complete so, alternatively, for the sake of testing the service, the already populated net_coverage.sqlite3 file can be used which contains all the basic Django data as well as the pre-populated providers data.

+Another option is to decide how many records to ingest from the .csv file: a limited number of rows may be read and stored (like 1000) speeding up the DB population process.
+In this case, naturally, the network coverage service is testable on a restricted geographic area only given that the DB is missing most of the coverage data across the country.

+## Actions on the DB
-1. Create a superuser with the management console
+1. Create a superuser with the management console.
+It is necessary for accessing Django Admin Portal no matter if using the pre-populated DB or not.
 ```bash
 python manage.py createsuperuser
 ```
-These credenatials can be used to access Django Admin Portal at localhost:8000/admin when the local server is up and running.
+These credentials can be used to access Django Admin Portal at localhost:8000/admin when the local server is up and running.

+If you want to populate from scratch your SQLite DB then follow the next steps otherwise you can use the pre-populated net_coverage.sqlite3 file provided.
+Before deciding please review carefully the above section 'Details about data ingestion'.

+2. rename the sqlite3 file in the project (net_coverage.sqlite3) to _bck_net_coverage.sqlite3.
+The pre-populated DB is not used and a new DB is created and populated running the populate_db_from_csv script.
-2. Run the migrations to create the basic Django tables
+3. Run the migrations to create the basic Django tables
 ```bash
 python manage.py migrate
 ```